White Concrete Countertops Part II: Poured & Sealed

-After the countertops were poured, we popped the forms off which revealed very smooth edges.
-I ordered sealant from Concrete Countertop Solutions, and while I was in France, the guys applied 4 coats of it.
+After our cement countertops were poured, we popped the forms off which revealed very smooth edges.
+The last step in the concrete countertop process is sealing them up!
+I ordered sealant from Concrete Countertop Solutions, which we applied 4 coats of.

 I called the company, and they said the darkening was probably due to the sealant not being applied correctly.
 I found it hard to imagine that after 4 coats, the sealant would be so thin.
 It was as if it were sitting on top of the concrete, and could easily be scratched off.
 I was very disappointed, but luckily, they told me that it could be removed with acetone, and applied again.